Neptune DXP - Open Edition installation – Neptune DXP Cloud

 Or you wish to install your Neptune DXP - Open Edition on premise.
 Get to our Neptune DXP Portal and download the latest version and install it on your server.
 You’ll find an installation guide in the downloaded zip folder.

-Prerequisites for a new Installation
+Prerequisites for a new installation

 Database